imytk/ALIFE_Public_Expo/Zone 2 - The Line Between Living and Non-Living/placards/zone_2_placard.md

 # Where Do You Draw The Line?

 From the smallest microbe to the largest whale, we instinctively recognize "life" when we see it.
-Yet, when you truly think about it, what exactly makes something alive?
+But peel back the surface, and the question of what exactly makes a system truly alive becomes surprisingly difficult to answer.
+What exactly makes something alive?
 Is it movement?
 Growth?
 Intelligence?
 Autonomy?
+Or is there a deeper, more fundamental essence that defines the very spark of life?

+This isn't a simple checklist.
 Scientists, philosophers, and curious minds have grappled with this question for centuries.
 The boundary between a "living" organism and "non-living" matter isn't always as clear-cut as it seems, especially as we discover bizarre new entities on Earth, search for life in the cosmos, or even begin to create our own artificial systems.

-In this zone, we invite you to think about this boundary and how *you* draw the distinction (and why).
-What qualities do you believe are truly essential for something to be considered alive?
-Perhaps something you see here will challenge these assumptions and make you change your mind!
+In this zone, we invite you to step into this ambiguity.
+Actively consider this boundary and how you draw the distinction – and why.
+What qualities do you believe are truly essential for a system to be considered alive?
+Be prepared: the examples and ideas presented here may challenge your assumptions and make you rethink your definition entirely!

 # The Characteristics of Life: A Scientific View